ARMmbed/DAPLink/README.md

 [![DAPLink](/docs/images/daplink-website-logo-link.png)](https://armmbed.github.io/DAPLink/)

+# Warning: Development frozen on `main` branch

+All development and pull requests should now happen on [`develop`](https://github.com/ARMmbed/DAPLink/tree/develop) branch where we are preparing the next version.

-**Note:** The master branch requires an Arm Compiler 5 or Keil MDK license to build.
-See the [develop](https://github.com/ARMmbed/DAPLink/tree/develop) branch for gcc and Arm Compiler 6 support.
+**Note:** The `main` branch requires an Arm Compiler 5 or Keil MDK license to build.
+See the [`develop`](https://github.com/ARMmbed/DAPLink/tree/develop) branch for gcc and Arm Compiler 6 support.
 As soon as testing is complete, gcc will become the default compiler and AC5 support will be dropped.